Olajide Aluko: Personal life, death and legacy

 Olajide Aluko married Ekundayo Monilola Aluko and together they have five children.
-He died on 5th of March 1991 at the age of 49.
+He died on 5 March 1991 at the age of 49.
 Since his death, his former students and associates have immortalised his name, for example Professor Olusoji Akomolafe, along with one of his junior colleagues, late Professor Olayiwola Abegunrin, have brought together a string of his former students to write “Nigeria in Global Politics; Twentieth Century.
-In his honour, Prof Tale Omole, the former Vice Chancellor of Obafemi Awolowo University 2011 - 2016 publicly acknowledged him in his Inaugural lecture, “Nigeria, France and the Francophone States”, delivered in May 2010, and Professor Abiodun Alao, a Professor of African Studies at the African Leadership Centre Kings college London, dedicated the book “Mugabe and the Politics of Security in Zimbabwe” to his memory.
+In his honour, Prof Tale Omole, the former Vice Chancellor of Obafemi Awolowo University 2011 - 2016 publicly acknowledged him in his Inaugural lecture, “Nigeria, France and the Francophone States”, delivered in May 2010, and Professor Abiodun Alao, a Professor of African Studies at the African Leadership Centre King's College London, dedicated the book “Mugabe and the Politics of Security in Zimbabwe” to his memory.

-In 2013, some of his students joined the family in establishing the Professor Olajide Aluko Educational Memorial Foundaion (POAEMF) in his memory.
-Such were the fondest affections with which he was held by his students, family and those that he impacted.
+In 2013, some of his students joined the family in establishing the Professor Olajide Aluko Educational Memorial Foundation (POAEMF) in his memory.